< /> < />

 How long does it take to see results in a calorie deficit?

 Losing weight is different for everyone, but the reality is that sustainable, healthy weight loss takes time, regardless of how many calories you're eating daily.
+The amount of time it will take to see the results of a calorie deficit will vary from person to person.

 Your personal rate will depend on several factors, including how much of a calorie deficit you're implementing, as well as your starting body weight, metabolism, genetics, and overall lifestyle.